bnmlucky/frowsy-front-end/README.md

 ### User Story:

-As a user of Frowsy, We want the ability to create a new user, add tasks to our account, move them to different boards, edit them, and delete them so that we can user the site efficiently.
+As a user of Frowsy, We want the ability to create a new user, add tasks to our account, move them to different boards, edit them, and delete them so that we can use the site efficiently.
 End user goal: be able to navigate the site .Measurement of success: user can use site easily with no instructions.

 ### Problems Encountered: